Elliot-Evans-95/presentation-framework/readme.md

 - Ability to give it a number of pages
 - Ability to implement you own themes
 - Ability to add html content
+- Ability to have a start stop timer on a pop-up